Ronald Magill: Emmerdale Farm

 Ronald Magill joined the cast of Emmerdale Farm when the soap opera launched on 16 October 1972.
-He played Amos Brearly, a character who co-ran The Woolpack with Henry Wilks and they became a double act for the next 19 years.
-His bushy sideburns, which he known for, were the result of having come to the audition from playing an Edwardian in a stage play and he was told they were perfect for the part.
+He played Amos Brearly, a character who co-ran The Woolpack pub with Henry Wilks, and they became a double act for the next nineteen years.
+The bushy sideburns for which he became known were the result of having come to the audition from playing an Edwardian in a stage play; he was told they were perfect for the part.
 After his departure from Emmerdale, as it is now titled, in January 1991, Magill had his sideburns shaved off on Wogan.
 He reappeared as Amos for short-lived appearances in 1992, 1993, 1994 and 1995, the latter when the character accompanied Annie Sugden to her son Joe's funeral.
-The two characters later married off screen in Spain.
+The two characters later married off-screen in Spain.
 His final appearance was on 6 July 1995.

 Later years

 After landing the part of Amos, he rarely appeared on the stage.
 Magill's partner of 32 years, David Soar, died in 1997.
-Ten years later in 2007, Ronald Magill died aged 87.
+Ten years later in 2007, Magill died aged 87.

 Magill had been suffering from Bell's palsy in the years leading up to his death.